tw-brightsec/stop-scan/README.md

 ### No False Positives

-Stop chasing ghosts and wasting time.
-Bright doesn’t return false positives, so you can focus on releasing code.
+Bright keeps false positives to a minimum, letting you focus on real issues and release better code faster.

 ### Comprehensive Security Testing